 Best Budget USB Mic For Singing Or Rapping

 The Blue Snowball is our favorite budget USB mic.
-The sound quality obviously lags behind more expensive options and it is not a model I would recommend if you want to make professional-level recordings, but the Snowball is extremely flexible and simple to setup.
+The audio quality obviously lags behind more expensive options and it is not a model I would recommend if you want to make professional-level recordings, but the Snowball is extremely flexible and simple to setup.
 It does not have a headphone jack.

 Best Premium USB Mic For Vocals

-The best high-quality USB microphone is the Audio-Technica AT2020USBi.
+The best high-quality USB mic is the Audio-Technica AT2020USBi.
 It delivers a sound quality far above other USB mics and has some great additional features like in-mic gain control (same as the Yeti).
 It does not have a headphone jack either, though.

 Reviews: The Best USB Microphones For Rapping And Singing